How do I apply for a residence hall?

 Reduced Occupancy Rooms

 If space is available, reduced occupancy may be an option at an additional charge.
 The rates are:

-* 3 persons in a 4-person suite = one and one/quarter times the base room rent.
+* 3 persons in a 4-person suite = one and one/quarter times the base room rate.

-* 2 persons in a 4-person suite = one and one/half times the base room rent.
+* 2 persons in a 4-person suite = one and one/half times the base room rate.

-* 1 person in a 2-bedroom suite - one and one/half times the base room rent.
+* 1 person in a 2-bedroom suite - one and one/half times the base room rate.

 A very limited number of rooms have been designated for single occupancy.
 These rooms are rented at the single room rate of one and one-half times the regular room rate.

 The Office of Residence Life at Central Michigan University is committed to providing residents a comfortable, educational, diverse and caring community where academic success, personal growth, and social responsibility are valued.

 In an effort to assist each student in finding their place on campus, we offer gender-inclusive housing for transgender and gender non-conforming individuals.

 The university reserves the right to change the living arrangements of a hall if necessary.